jhpyle/mTCP/README.md

 This is an unofficial fork of [mTCP] by Michael B. Brutman.

-This fork makes minor changes to the Telnet application to extend the features of the "ANSI" terminal emulation in order to make Telnet more usable for connecting to Linux machines.
+This fork makes minor changes to the Telnet application in order to make Telnet more usable for connecting to Linux machines.
+It adds:

+* Extended keyboard support
+* Mouse and clipboard support
+* Unicode translation
+* Ability to view graphics images

 The recompiled binary is available as the [TELNET.EXE] file, which is in the [APPS/TELNET] directory.
 It is based on Mr. Brutman's